 Lesson: Do you very very very best to show up, and just as importantly, know when you need to rest.
 Discern well.
 Address the tending needs of your soul to better sustain the design and rhythm of your life.

 So, it’s life re-design time.
-I’m focused on thanksgiving, and being vigilant about healthier eating, quality of life, efficient assignment of online time, being conscious of what I’m listening to, more water intake and movement to make.
-The beautiful beach is nearby so it’s power-walk along the sand and swim-in-the-sea time – woohoo!
+I’m focused on thanksgiving, and being vigilant about healthier eating, quality of life, monitoring screen time, being conscious of what I’m listening to, more water intake and movement to make.
+The beautiful beach is nearby so it’s brisk walk along the sand and swim-in-the-sea time – woohoo!